 - Victims were threatened, punished, or ignored if they tried to speak up.
 Some were accused of lying.
 Others were warned that speaking out would only make their situation worse—or extend their time in custody.
 The power imbalance between a child in a locked facility and a sworn officer was overwhelming.

 - Complaints were routinely ignored, discouraged, or quietly dismissed.
-In some cases, youth didn’t know how to file a complaint.
+In some cases, residents know how to file a complaint.
 In others, they were told nothing would be done or that they would not be believed.
-Those in charge—whether supervisors or administrators—failed to intervene or investigate, allowing known abusers to remain in contact with children.
+Tragically, they were not wrong… until now.
+Those in charge, whether supervisors or administrators, failed to intervene or investigate, allowing known abusers to remain in contact with children.

 - Certain officers used the facility’s remote location and lack of public oversight to their advantage.
 Camp Barrett, nestled in a secluded rural area, was far from the public eye.
 Few outsiders visited.
 The facility’s distance from families, lawyers, and court officers made it easier for abuse to remain hidden—and harder for children to get help.